A relaxing trek in the Annapurna Foothills

 The day starts with a trek down through the forest to the river and is followed by a reasonable climb for about 30 minutes up to top of the ridge.
 From here it is a relatively flat walk to Banthanti, where it is possible to stop for tea.
 This break is necessary as the climb from here to Deurali through the forest is a really tough one and takes at least an hour at a reasonable pace.
 From Deurali you walk along the ridge towards Ghorepani.

-Tadapani to Ghorepani
+En route from Tadapani to Ghorepani

 This is one of the most attractive stretches of the entire trek with superb mountain views to your right (Annapurna South, Machapuchare, etc.) and the valley that leads down to Pokhara to your left.
 It is also a very easy walk which makes it all the more pleasant.
 This section lasts for about 30 minutes and you are rewarded with a viewpoint that equals Ghorepani’s more famous Poon Hill (coming up on day 6) for vistas of the surrounding area.
-From here, it’s steps all the way down to Ghorepani!
+From here, it is steps all the way down to Ghorepani!

-Tadapani to Ghorepani
+En route from Tadapani to Ghorepani

 Accommodation in Ghorepani

 Ghorepani is a reasonably-sized village and there are several teahouses to choose from.
 Personally, I didn’t think anywhere was that great but the Sunny Guesthouse was acceptable and the cottages (rather than the rooms) should be your first choice if you want an attached bathroom and superb views of the mountains.
-The welcoming dining room was cozy and got very busy with trekkers.
+The welcoming dining room was cosy and got very busy with trekkers.
 Snowlands, at the top of the town, is also an acceptable choice.